Start Blogging Successfully: How to Write Blog Posts

 Promoting all third-party products in a row doesn’t make you look good.

 Collaborate with companies you trust and whose services you use daily.

 Whatever your preference is, you want to choose the strategy that allows you to make the most money with the least amount of work.

-As long as you choose the appropriate monetisation method, it should be straightforward to make money with your blogging efforts.
+As long as you choose the appropriate monetisation method, making money with your blogging efforts should be straightforward.

 7 – Engage Your Audience